JasperHG90/Phonorm/README.md

 ## A note on training the model

 If you want to retrain the model using the data in this repository, be aware that training will be **slow** on CPUs.
+You should consider using a GPU.

 ## Setting up